miking-lang/miking-dppl/README.md

 # Miking DPPL
-Miking DPPL is a framework for developing probabilistic programming languages (PPL) using [Miking](https://github.com/miking-lang/miking).
+Miking DPPL is a framework for developing probabilistic programming languages (PPLs) using [Miking](https://github.com/miking-lang/miking).
 Currently, the framework includes the PPLs [CorePPL](#coreppl) and [RootPPL](#rootppl).

 ## Installation and Usage